– Mild chronic gastritis

 – Lymphocytic gastritis (see comment)

-COMMENT: Histologic sections of the stomach biopsy show a lymphocytic gastritis with numerous intraepithelial lymphocytes.
+COMMENT: The stomach biopsy show a lymphocytic gastritis with numerous intraepithelial lymphocytes.
 This finding is nonspecific and can be seen in association with a variety of other conditions including celiac disease and Helicobacter infection.
 The differential diagnosis also includes lymphocytic colitis, Crohn’s disease, CVID, and medication-effect (particularly ticlopidine and Olmesartan).
 An immunohistochemical stain for Helicobacter organisms is negative.
 Clinical correlation is recommended.

 Collagenous gastritis